 I completed my graduate work at the Institute of Russian History of the Russian Academy of Sciences in St. Petersburg (Russia).
 Prior to taking a position at the University of Washington, I taught at the European University at St. Petersburg, the University of Michigan, and Harvard University.

-My first book - The Muslim Question and Russian Imperial Governance (forthcoming with the Indiana University press, 2015) - examines how imperial Russia dealt with its Muslim subjects in the late 19th and early 20th century as growing nationalism was transforming the empire's relationship with its many different ethnic and religious communities.
+My first book - The Muslim Question and Russian Imperial Governance (Indiana University press, 2015) - examines how imperial Russia dealt with its Muslim subjects in the late 19th and early 20th century as growing nationalism was transforming the empire's relationship with its many different ethnic and religious communities.
 I use what was historically known as the "Muslim Question," ? in Russian, "Musul'manskii vopros" ? as a prism through which to explore Russia's complex imperial relations and changing political culture in late 19th and early 20th centuries.